LloydsOpenSource/LloydsOpenSource.github.io/README.md

 All documents are formatted in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-Jekyll generates the raw files in the <i>_site</i> folder, so do not edit any of the files in here.
+Jekyll generates the raw files in the <i>_site</i> folder, so do not edit any of the files in there.

 ## Further Reading